Ekhanei.com

 Ekhanei (এখানেই) or ekhanei.com was a mobile-based online marketplace classified advertisements website of buying and selling property, gadgets, vehicles and personal items for sale.
 Tickets and jobs are also posted among other things.
 Starting in 2006 as CellBazaar, it was the first online free classified ads website in Bangladesh.
 By Alexa Internet ranking, as of August 2015, it was the top shopping site and the fifth business and economy website in Bangladesh.
-In 2017 the parent company announced to shutdown it.
+In 2017 the parent company announced to shut down it.

 History

 Ekhanei.com was launched, as Cellbazaar, in 2006.
 It was owned by Grameenphone, the largest mobile phone operator in Bangladesh.
 In 2010, after reaching four million users, it was acquired by Telenor, a major global telecom company with particular strength in Asian markets, with operations in, according to the company website, 13 countries.
 CellBazaar the company won a Tech Award in 2007 in the category of economic development, and GSM Global Mobile Awards (Barcelona, 2008) in the category of "Best Use of Mobile for Social & Economic Development".

 The company became Ekhanei in June 2014 when it was overtaken by SnT Classified.
 SnT Classifieds is an equal shareholding joint venture between Schibsted, a major global classifieds company, with operations in, according to the company website, 30 countries, and Telenor.
 Telenor bought 33.3% shares of the online marketplace company, while contributing its Bangladeshi asset Cellbazaar.
 Schibsted contributed its South American assets.

 South African Naspers, Norway's Schibsted ASA and Telenor ASA, and Singapore Press Holdings joined in a co-operation agreement in November 2014, which included the transfer of assets and merger of operation in many markets including Bangladesh, where Nasper's Bangladesh operation OLX was launched in January 2015.
 In January 2011, Schibsted, Naspers and Telenor merged their operations into one platform – Ekhanei.com.
 As of 2015, it is 50.3 percent owned by SnT Classified, the parent company of ekhanei.com, and 49.7 percent owned by Naspers.

 On May 17, 2017, Telenor, the parent company of market leader mobile operator Grameenphone, had shut down the service.
 The group, one of the world's major mobile operators, took the decision due to inability to develop the company into a sustainable and profitable business.